Darionas/qr-code-component/README.md

 ## Acknowledgments

 Thank you Frontend Mentor team for opportunity to try, practice, train yourself in different level challenges and gain invaluable experience.
+Thank you:
+- Lucas (@correlucas) from Frontend Mentor for fast and good feedback.
+- @tok124 and @Phil from Discord w3schools server for some notes.